k21971/EvilHack/doc/evilhack-changelog.md

 - Draugr can revive
 - Fix: if burning hands or shocking grasp is active, don't activate whilst using thievery skill
+- Fix: Draugr trying to read a spellbook and the spellbook is destroyed while reading it